bereanarchive/bereanarchive/about.md

 ## Who are you?

 The Internet is a strange, dangerous, and permanent place.
-I go by John Berea here, which is not my real name.
 I run this website and serve as a benevolent dictator deciding what content is allowed.
 I'm a convinced Christian with conservative views on most topics.
 I'm educated in computer science.
 That's all you need to know about me.

 The goal is to have many other people [contribute](/contribute) to this site.
 What they reveal about themselves is up to them.